haxtheweb/edtechjoker/draft-outline.md

   - What properties do we have?
   - What do we call this?
 - Large group discussion with share-outs from these answers
-## Thurs: Starting to build the web componnet
+## Thurs: Starting to build the web component
 - Create a github repo for this element
-- Clone locally
+- Clone locally.
 - Run open-wc to populate repo
 - Start to apply the properties, css, html structure
 - Discussion of security consideration
 - Discussion of accessibility implications (color, tabindex)
 - Working with pair programmer / team help everyone create the element with these considerations in mind
+- Review of the project write up https://github.com/elmsln/edtechjoker/blob/master/fall-21/projects/p1-button/README.md
+- **Project 1 will be due September 30th**
 ## Homework
 - Continue to work on element
 - Get code pushed up to github repos
-- Submit repos of all teammates to slack
-- Write a blog post about considerations when building a web component (metacognition of the exercise we engaged in)
+- Write a blog post about considerations when building a web component and considerations when building the element's API (metacognition of the exercise we engaged in)

 # Week 5: Project 1: Critique and feedback of Button
 ## Tues: Critique / code discussion